slalom/dataops-infra/README.md

 * **Note:** It is possible for environments to become stuck due to failures in printing output variables, for instance if SSH keys are accidentally deleted or rotated incorrectly.
 To ignore errors from outputs which cannot be parsed, first set the environment variable: `TF_WARN_OUTPUT_ERRORS=1` and then re-run `terraform apply` or `terrafom destroy`.
 This will warn on output errors instead of failing the process.

+## Contributions Guide

+For information on how to contribute in the form of PRs or Issues, please see [CONTRIBUTING.md](docs/CONTRIBUTING.md.test).

 ## Related Code Repos

 * [dataops-docs](https://github.com/slalom-ggp/dataops-docs): Documentation Resources